urbit/docs/arvo/eyre/external-api-ref.md

 If you're working with Javascript in the browser context you'll handle these with an EventSource object or by using fetch and ReadableStream.
 If you're using another language, there'll likely be a library available to handle SSEs.

 All the events that Eyre sends you on a channel must be [ack](#ack)ed so that Eyre can forget about them and clear them from the channel state.
 If `fact`s (as [diff](#diff)s) from Gall agents to which you've subscribed are left un`ack`ed long enough, Eyre will consider the particular subscription clogged and automatically unsubscribe you.
-Note that `Ack`ing one event will implicitly `ack` all previous events.
+Note that `ack`ing one event will implicitly `ack` all previous events.

 When you're finished with a channel, you can send Eyre a [delete action](#delete-channel) to close it.